monkey-projects/website/docs/content/md/pages/useful-example.md

 That's it!
 Really?
 Well, it takes a little bit more than that, because in order to publish a library, you will probably need credentials of some sort.
 That's where [build parameters](/pages/params/) come in.

+## Testing

+The whole goal of *MonkeyCI* is to allow for build scripts with complicated flows.
+Although it's advised to **make things as simple as possible**, sometimes there is a minimum of complication necessary to achieve what we want.
+In order to still be confident when starting a build with a non-trivial flow, you can add [unit tests](/pages/tests/) to your build scripts.
+You can simply do this by adding them to the `build_test.clj` file, next to your `build.clj`.
+Then you can **run the unit tests** using the [MonkeyCI CLI](/pages/cli/).
+The CLI can also be used for [verification](/pages/verification/).